-We searched for WATs in the sample of 18,286 radio sources built by Best & Heckman, 2012 (hereafter BH12) by limiting our search to sources classified as active nuclei (AGN) on the basis of their radio emission.
-The BH12 catalog was created on the basis of observations available in the archive of the Sloan Digital Sky Survey (DR7/SDSS; Abazajian et al. 2009), and combined with those of the National Radio Astronomy Observatory Very Large Array Sky Survey (NVSS; Condon et al. 1998) and the Faint Images of the Radio Sky at Twenty centimeters survey (FIRST; Becker et al. 1995) having the same footprint of the SDSS.
-For the radio data sets a radio flux density threshold of 5 mJy in the NVSS was adopted and the BH12 sample was also cross-matched with optical spectroscopic catalogs built by groups at the Max Planck Institute for Astrophysics and The Johns Hopkins University (Brinchmann et al., 2004; Tremonti et al., 2004).
+We searched for WATs in the sample of 18286 radio sources built by Best & Heckman (2012; hereafter BH12) by limiting our search to sources classified as active nuclei (AGN) on the basis of their radio emission.
+The BH12 catalog was created on the basis of observations available in the archive of the SDSS (DR7; Abazajian et al. 2009)1, and combined with those of NVSS (Condon et al. 1998) and FIRST (Becker et al. 1995), having the same footprint of the SDSS.
+For the radio data sets a radio flux density threshold of 5 mJy in the NVSS was adopted and the BH12 sample was also cross-matched with optical spectroscopic catalogs built by groups at the Max Planck Institute for Astrophysics and Johns Hopkins University (Brinchmann et al. 2004; Tremonti et al. 2004).